 - Universal life insurance

 - Indexed universal life insurance

-- Death Benefit: also known as “Face Value,” is the amount paid out to beneficiaries when the insured person passes away.
+- Death Benefit: “Face Value” is the amount paid to beneficiaries when the insured person passes away.

 - Cash Value: an additional feature that might make your policy more valuable because you may be able to access the money while you’re still alive.

 How Does Cash Value Life Insurance Work?

 A cash value policy’s premiums are usually set at a fixed rate or grow based on an external stock market index such as the S&P 500.
 A portion of your premium is used to create the death benefit.
 Another part is used to maintain the cash value of your insurance.